EXCLUSIVEThe BBC 'Facilitates Fascism' says Corporation's Former Reporter

-I can summarise what happened there quite quickly: Jacob Rees-Mogg approvingly posted an AfD video (the AfD is, of course, a German fascist party that has advocated the shooting of refugees); Mr Rees-Mogg’s supporters and followers got the idea that it’s okay to be a fascist; a row ensured and, some time later, Mr Rees-Mogg apparently apologised.
-When MP David Lammy made a connection between the ERG [the Conservative European Research Group] and the AfD, Andrew Marr interrupted him, saying that Mr Rees-Mogg has “made it very clear he doesn’t endorse the AfD”.
+I can summarise what happened there quite quickly.
+Jacob Rees-Mogg approvingly posted an AfD video – the AfD is, of course, a German fascist party that has advocated the shooting of refugees.
+Mr Rees-Mogg’s supporters and followers got the idea that it’s okay to be a fascist.
+A row ensued and, some time later, Mr Rees-Mogg apparently apologised.
+When MP David Lammy made a connection between the Conservative European Research Group and the AfD, Andrew Marr interrupted him, saying that Mr Rees-Mogg has “made it very clear he doesn’t endorse the AfD”.
 Really?
 Who says?

 So, I stand by my letter to Lord Hall.
 I’m no longer proud to have worked for the BBC – I’m ashamed to be associated in any way with an organisation that facilitates fascism and transmits its propaganda uncritically and without challenge.